Avast nudges up full-year outlook after work-from-home boost

 LONDON, Aug 12 (Reuters) - Cybersecurity firm Avast AVST.L said on Wednesday it expected full-year organic revenue to grow at the upper end of its forecast after a strong first half, underpinned by the work-from-home trend.

+Vlcek said the company now expected its organic revenue to grow at the upper end of its previously stated mid-single digit percentage range for the full year.

+The strength in desktop, which counts for 79% of the group's billings, was partially offset by the impact of the pandemic on other parts of the business, including reduced demand from mobile operators for its security software.

-The company said adjusted core earnings for the first half rose 2.1% to $241.4 million, beating analyst expectations of $237.3 million, on revenue up 1.5% to $433.1 million, also slightly head of expectations.
+The company said adjusted core earnings for the first half rose 2.1% to $241.4 million, beating analyst expectations of $237.3 million, on revenue up 6.6% on an organic basis to $433.1 million, also slightly head of expectations.

-It said it now expected its organic revenue to grow at the upper end of its previously stated mid-single digit percentage range.

 ((paul.sandle@thomsonreuters.com; +44 20 7542 6843; Reuters Messaging: paul.sandle.thomsonreuters.com@reuters.net))